sashaegorov/beginners-guide-to-webpack/README.md

   * **`babel-preset-es2015`** is a Babel preset for all `es2015` plugins.
   * **`babel-preset-react`** is a Babel preset for all React plugins.
   * **`-- save-dev`** saves these modules as development dependencies in `package.json`
 - `jshint` will warn about dangerous JavaScript in your code
+- Now it's better to use `npm start`